 - 4. Can police force me to take the test?

-- 5. What if I tried to give a breath sample but could not?
+- 5. What if I tried to give a breath sample but could not do it?

-- 6. How will refusing affect my criminal DUI case?
+- 6. How will refusing affect my criminal charges?

 - 7. Can I fight allegations that I refused?